NiharikaShakya113/EnergyConsumptionDashboard/README.md

 5.Business Impact: Discuss real-world scenarios where this dashboard could save costs.

-6.Scalability: How to adapt this template for larger systems or real-time data feeds.

-7.Security: Techniques for managing data access and role-level permissions.

 Interface Preview Description:

 1.Visual representation of the Energy Consumption Dashboard

 2.Highlighting features such as real-time usage monitoring